obrienjoey/springsteen_db/README.md

 The data is stored two ways:

-1. The four tables are stored in a sqllite database found in `database\springsteen_data.sqlite`.
+1. The four tables are stored in a SQLite database found in `database\springsteen_data.sqlite`.

 2. Each table is also stored in a csv file in `csv\`.